[download] [getting started] [examples] [tutorials] [sedfit help] [FAQs] [references] [links to other AUC sites] [contact] [ Search ] [ sedphat ]

 The main purpose of this website is to provide information for using the software, such as an online help reference information, and background information (tutorials) on direct boundary modeling, FAQs, references, examples and more.
 See the disclaimer.

-May 20 - 24, 2013: Biophysical Methods for the Thermodynamic Analysis of Macromolecular Interactions at the National Institutes of Health, Bethesda, Maryland, U.S.A.
+September 1-5, 2014: Biophysical Methods for the Thermodynamic and Hydrodynamic Analysis of Macromolecular Interactions at the Medizinische Hochschule Hannover, Germany

 Please join the Sedfit Users Group email list (reaches currently ~ 500 AUC users) for technical advice and discussions with other users on software issues and applications.
 You can also sign up to the SEDPHAT-L listserv for discussion of applications of SEDPHAT and questions of global analysis of ITC, AUC, DLS, SPR, and other biophysical techniques.